-You will further develop your research proposal, which was an assessment in module HRM001.
-You will be guided and supported to develop the skills required by professional researchers to disseminate research plans and findings in a range of contexts.
+During the course, you will be guided and supported to develop the skills required by professional researchers to disseminate research plans and findings in a range of contexts.
+The course will equip you to evaluate the utility of different research designs to address specific research questions.